DeepLearner7/Sudoku_Solver/README.md

 # Sudoku_Solver
-Get the solution to any type of sudoku
+Get the solution to any type of sudoku.